 Mortgage breaksLiberal thinkers say the government could intervene in the financial system by addressing the ailing mortgages at the heart of the crisis.
 Under this approach, the government could reduce the amount of principal that struggling homeowners owe.

-John Taylor, chief executive of the liberal National Community Reinvestment Coalition.
+"It's about foreclosures, stupid," said John Taylor, chief executive of the liberal National Community Reinvestment Coalition.

 One idea is for the government to take control of some mortgage-backed securities -- most likely by buying them from financial firms -- and then work to restructure the underlying loans into something homeowners could afford.
 The value of the securities, both those bought by the government and those in private hands, could improve as foreclosures and late payments drop.
 If so, financial firms holding mortgage-backed securities could see a recovery in their balance sheets.